Nadia Myre: Awards and recognition

 Myre is a recipient of numerous awards.
 She is a recipient of Prix Louis-Comtois (2021), the Compagne des arts et des lettres du Québec (2019), the Banff Centre for Arts Walter Phillips Gallery Indigenous Commission Award (2016), and the Sobey Art Award (2014), Canada's largest award for young artists.
 She was also nominated for the award in 2011, 2012 and 2013.
 Myre is also the recipient of the Pratt & Whitney Canada's ‘Les Elles de l’art’ for the Conseil des arts de Montréal (2011), Quebec Arts Council's "Prix à la création artistique pour la region des Laurentides" (2009), and a Fellowship from the Eiteljorg Museum (2003).

 She has received accolades from the New York Times, Le Monde, The Washington Post, Le Devoir, and has been featured in ARTnews, American Craft Magazine, ETC, Parachute, Canadian Art, C Magazine, Monopol, and ESSE.

 In 2012, she became a member of the Royal Canadian Academy of Arts.

+In 2025, she was the recipient of the Prix Paul-Émile-Borduas.